-Magento Compilation is good or bad?Posted by admin / November 3rd, 2016 / No responses
+Magento Compilation is good or bad?Posted by Nitin Jain / November 3rd, 2016 / No responses

 In any Magento development, the speed of loading your pages is the obvious consideration to look forward.
 I often hear Magento developers saying “I use Magento compiler feature to boost my page loads”.
 Well!
 I wondered about the cases when people use it and how much performance is gained?
 I did some research and found some cases when people were using Magento compiler.